Skip to Content

 Instructions

-• Add the softened butter, pesto, garlic cloves, and kosher salt (if using) to a small bowl or plate and use a fork to mash them together until well combined.
+• Add the softened butter, pesto, garlic cloves, and kosher salt (if using) to a bowl and use a fork to mash the ingredients together until well combined.

-Tip: Combine the ingredients in a food processor if you don't want to do it by hand.
+Tip: Combine the ingredients in a food processorhand mixer, or stand mixer with a paddle attachment if you don’t want to do it by hand.

-• Use the butter immediately, or prepare plastic wrap or parchment paper and transfer the butter mixture onto it.
-Shape it into a log, roll it tightly, and twist the ends to secure it.
-Store the butter in the refrigerator until it hardens.
-Then, slice it into rounds for later use.
+• Use the butter right away, or transfer it to plastic wrap or parchment paper.
+Shape it into a log, roll it tightly, and twist the ends to seal.
+Refrigerate until firm, then slice into rounds as needed.

 Nutrition